mariazevedo88/travels-java-api/README.md

 [![Build Status](https://travis-ci.org/mariazevedo88/financial-java-api.svg?branch=master)](https://travis-ci.org/mariazevedo88/financial-java-api)

-A financial API for managing transactions
+A financial API for managing transactions.
+The API main URL `/financial/v1`.

 ## How API works?

 The API creates, updates, deletes and lists financial transactions.
 It also calculates statistics of the transactions created.
 The API has following endpoints:

-`POST/transaction` – endpoint to create a transaction.
+`POST/financial/v1/transactions` – endpoint to create a transaction.

-`PUT/transaction` – endpoint to update a transaction.
+`PUT/financial/v1/transactions` – endpoint to update a transaction.

-`GET/transactions` – returns the transactions created.
+`GET/financial/v1/transactions` – returns the transactions created.

-`DELETE/transactions` – deletes all transactions.
+`DELETE/financial/v1/transactions` – deletes all transactions.

-`GET/statistics` – returns the statistic based of the transactions created.
+`GET/financial/v1/statistics` – returns the statistic based of the transactions created.

 ### Details

-`POST/transaction`
+`POST/financial/v1/transaction`

 This endpoint is called to create a new transaction.